'Yankee Reporter', 1942.

 Early life and career

 Some sources claim that Bennie Nobori was an American of Japanese descent.
 Whether he was born in Japan or a child of Japanese immigrants in the United States is unclear.
 He worked as an animator in the late 1930s or early 1940s, according to a description from a photograph taken by Francis Stewart on 11 March 1943, though the studio is vaguely described as "a Hollywood film studio".
-According to cartoonbrew.com the studio in question was the Disney Studios.
+According to cartoonbrew.com, the studio in question was the Disney Studios.

 POW jail time

-On 7 December 1941 the Japanese army attacked the U.S. military basis Pearl Harbor.
-The United States entered World War II and president Franklin D. Roosevelt signed a controversial executive order which led to the internment of several Japanese Americans in U.S. POW camps, solely based on their ethnicity.
+On 7 December 1941, the Japanese army attacked the U.S. military basis Pearl Harbor.
+The United States entered World War II and President Franklin D. Roosevelt signed a controversial executive order which led to the internment of several Japanese Americans in U.S. POW camps, solely based on their ethnicity.
 Though it mostly concentrated on people living on the East Coast of the U.S., not the West.
 Other (future) Japanese-American cartoonists who were incarcerated at that time were Chris IshiiJack Ito, Willie Ito, Bob Kuwahara, Tom Okamoto and Iwao Takamoto.
 In his case, he was sent to camp Topaz in Central Utah.

 Yankee Reporter

-While people were jailed they were still allowed to follow education courses and read media.
-Staff cartoonist Nobori drew a weekly comic strip titled 'Yankee Reporter' (sometimes spelled as 'Jankee Reporter') for the official camp newspaper Topaz Times.
-The main character was a little Japanese boy.
-It ran at least between 1942 and 1943.
-While most Japanese-Americans were freed again by the end of the war it is not known how long Nobori was jailed, nor how long he drew his comic strip, let alone whether it was continued by other cartoonists for the remainder of the war.
-'Yankee Reporter' did leave a huge impression on one boy, who was thrilled to see a Japanse-American like him make professional comics: future animator and comic artist Willie Ito.
+'Yankee Reporter' left a huge impression on future animator and comic artist Willie Ito, still a boy at the time, who was thrilled to see a Japanese-American like him draw professional comics .
 Staff cartoonist Nobori was also active in other activities to pass the time in the camp.
 According to an article in the Topaz Times of 16 October 1943, Nobori sponsored a center-wide "fly swatting drive" in Heart Mountain.
-The action resulted in 65.300 flies being killed in a single week.
-For each 1.000 flies captured one dollar in defense stamps was awarded.
+The action resulted in 65,300 flies being killed in a single week.
+For each 1,000 flies captured, one dollar in defense stamps was awarded.

 Further life